andre-meier/broccoli-inject-livereload/README.md

 # broccoli-inject-livereload

 This plugin injects a reference to the livereload script into your HTML files.
-Please note that the plugin will only modify files with `.html` extension and simply copy everything else.
+Please note that the plugin will only modify files with `.html` extension and not copy everything else.

 ## Installation